OllieJones/index-wp-users-for-speed/readme.txt

 Remediate slow queries when creating and refreshing wp_usermeta user-indexing items.
 Props to @nandotess for the PR.

+Add wp-cli support.
+Props to @faisalahammad for the PR.

 = 1.2.0 =

 Handle non-consecutive wp_user.ID values with large gaps.